John B. Murphy, MD

 The late Dennis W. Jahnigen, MD, was a compassionate geriatrician and acclaimed educator who dedicated his life to training future leaders.
-Today, his namesake award recognizes an AGS member, like Dr. Potter, committed to working with students and advancing geriatrics education in schools of health and medicine.
+Today, his namesake award recognizes an AGS member committed to working with students and advancing geriatrics education in schools of health and medicine.
 It is one of several honors conferred by the AGS at its Annual Scientific Meeting.

 Past Recipients of the Dennis W. Jahnigen Memorial Award